arduino/docs-content/content/software/app-lab/5.bricks/3.custom-bricks/custom-bricks.md

 ## Custom Brick Examples

-These examples illustrate key custom container patterns.
+These examples illustrate key custom container concepts.
 Each example includes a complete, downloadable App archive that you can [import into Arduino App Lab](../../apps/manage-apps/#import-an-app).

 ### Use of a container